ShipEngine/connect-website/testing/index.md

 ---
 hidden: true
 title: ShipEngine Integration Platform Testing
-description: Learn how to use the ShipEngine CLI to test your Integration App
+description: Learn how to use the ShipEngine Integration Platform CLI to test your Integration App
 ---